youcodeio/blog/welcome.md

 - No API
 - Strange file name
 - no DB, only JSON files
+- No TLS

 ## YouCode V2

 This is what you can expect from us with V2:

-- Based on microservices
+- Based on microservices and Docker
-- Using hype things like HTTP/2 or gRPC
+- Using HTTP/2 or gRPC

 Maybe you'll think that some of the items are overpowered for our usecase, we honestly don't care ;-) We want to discover new things through this project.